MohamedLEGH/cloudomate/README.rst

 List the options for Linevast_ ::

-   $ cloudomate vps options linevast
+   $ cloudomate vps_bitcoin options linevast

 ::